Neznany/fluxgym_bucket/README.md

     If no_upscale = True:
     It only downscales the image, to keep it within a maximum allowed area (self.max_area calculated from resultion width x resolution height), while preserving the aspect ratio.

+2. Resolution rounding:

+Uses helper function:

+def round_to_steps(self, x):
+    x = int(x + 0.5)
+    return x - x % self.reso_steps

+This rounds x to the nearest lower multiple of self.reso_steps.
+3. Final bucket size:

+    After resizing, it trims both width and height to be divisible by reso_steps, avoiding any padding.

+max_area represents the maximum allowed pixel area for an image before it gets resized.

+max_area = resolution_width * resolution_height  # for example, 1024 * 1024

+It sets an upper bound on the number of pixels an image can occupy.
+If an image exceeds this area, it's resized down, keeping the aspect ratio, so that:

+new_width * new_height <= max_area

 - **Frontend:** The WebUI forked from [AI-Toolkit](https://github.com/ostris/ai-toolkit) (Gradio UI created by https://x.com/multimodalart)